SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **Modern Output:** All structured data is generated in the modern JSON-LD format preferred by search engines, following the guidelines set by [Schema.org](https://schema.org/).
 * **Granular Control:**  Tailor the Schema settings to fit your site's needs through Enable/disable settings, including on Custom Post Types and Taxonomies.

+Read more about the [Schema Structured Data](https://seo44plugin.com/search-appearance-toolkit-seo-44/schema-structured-data/) created by Search Appearance Toolkit (SEO 44).

 = Comprehensive XML Sitemaps =
 * **Full Content Coverage:** Automatically detects all public Custom Post Types and Taxonomies and provides simple checkboxes to let you choose exactly what content to include in your sitemap.
 * **Image Sitemaps:** Includes options to add both Featured Images and images found within your post content to your sitemaps, providing more context to search engines.